skyechuu/Ball-Blast-Demo/README.md

-# Bigger Games Game Development Case
+# Ball Blast Game Development Case

 **Description:**  Simpler version of the game Ball Blast by Voodoo in 3D